Chevrolet Corvette: Concept cars

 Corvette concept cars have inspired the designs of several generations of Corvettes.
 The first Corvette, Harley Earl's 1953 EX-122 Corvette prototype was itself, a concept show car, first shown to the public at the 1953 GM Motorama at the Waldorf-Astoria Hotel in New York City on January 17, 1953.
 It was brought to production in six months with only minor changes.

 Harley Earl's successor, Bill Mitchell was the man behind most of the Corvette concepts of the 1960s and 1970s.
 The second-generation (C2) of 1963 was his, and its design first appeared on the Stingray Racer of 1959.
 It made its public debut at Maryland's Marlborough Raceway on April 18, 1959, powered by a 283 cuin V8 with experimental 11:1 compression aluminum cylinder heads and took fourth place.
 The concept car was raced through 1960 having only "Sting Ray" badges before it was put on the auto-show circuit in 1961.

-In 1961 the XP-755 Mako Shark show car was designed by Larry Shinoda as a concept for future Corvettes.
+In 1961, the XP-755 Mako Shark show car was designed by Larry Shinoda as a concept for future Corvettes.
 In keeping with the name, the streamlining, pointed snout, and other detailing was partly inspired by the look of that very fast fish.
 The 1961 Corvette tail was given two additional tail lights (six total) for the concept car.
 The body inspired the 1963 production Sting Ray.

-In 1965 Mitchell removed the original concept body and redesigned it as the Mako Shark II.
-Chevrolet actually created two of them, only one of which was fully functional.
+In 1965, Mitchell removed the original concept body and redesigned it as the Mako Shark II.
+Chevrolet created two of them, only one of which was fully functional.
 The original Mako Shark was then retroactively called the Mako Shark I. The Mako Shark II debuted in 1965 as a show car and this concept influenced Mitchell's redesigned Corvette of 1968.